 How to Play Ladder Ball in the Yard (Rules and Scoring)

-If you’ve seen people playing ladder ball in a park or at a barbecue, perhaps you might be wondering what that game is all about.
+If you’ve seen people playing ladder ball (aka Lasso) in the park or at a barbecue, you might be wondering what that game is all about.
 Or maybe you sort of have an idea but are a bit fuzzy on the specifics.

-Either way, this ladder ball guide will walk you through the game and teach you how to play.
+Either way, this ladder ball guide will walk you through the rules, scoring, and setup of this game, and teach you how to play.
 Even if you’ve played this fun game before, you might still learn something new.

 Continue reading, and learn how to play ladder ball in the yard!